aboczek/Gourmet/README.md

         <img src="assets/images/css validator.png" alt="CSS validator picture" />

-Testing was done in W3C Markup Validator and W3C CSS Validator Services to make sure there is no markup errors in syntax.

 2. Testing on website.
     - Website has been tested in Lighthouse, [Screenfly](https://screenfly.org/) and my own PC.